automationai/nhreport/README.md

 ## Change logs
 ### 0.1.3
 - Allow comments start with # or //
+- Allow both space and : in IP input file

 ### 0.1.2
 - Add flag -V as the short option of --version